+Workplace Bullying and Musculoskeletal Disorders: The Mediating Role of Job-Related Psychological Strain

+Author Name

+Author Affiliation

+Author Note

+Abstract

+This study analyzes how bullying leads to physical health disorders, such as musculoskeletal disorders (MSDs), by testing the mediating role of job-related strain.
+Data were collected from 512 employees (62.9% female; mean age: 43.6 years) of a retail chain who completed a self-report questionnaire after a one-hour training session on work-related stress.
+Data analyses were performed adjusting for potentially confounding variables (i.e., gender, age, organizational role, type of contract, and perceived physical job demands).
+The analytical approach of Preacher and Hayes was used to test the indirect relationship between bullying and MSDs.
+Results showed that work-related strain mediated the relationship between bullying and the MSDs considered (low back, upper back, and neck) except for MSDs of the shoulders.
+Workplace bullying is considered by the European Agency for Safety and Health at Work an emerging psychosocial risk factor that could negatively affect workers’ health.
+Our study confirms the role of bullying and job-related strain in determining workers’ MSDs.

+Keywords:

 Workplace Bullying as a Risk Factor for Musculoskeletal Disorders: The Mediating Role of Job-Related Psychological Strain

-Abstract

-The aim of this study was to analyze the process that leads from bullying to negative health (such as musculoskeletal disorders (MSDs)), testing the mediating role of job-related strain.
-Data were collected on 512 workers (62.9% female; mean age = 43.6 years) of a retail chain who filled in a self-report questionnaire after a one-hour training session on work-related stress.
-Data analyses were performed controlling for potentially confounding variables (i.e., gender, age, organizational role, type of contract, and perceived physical job demands).
-Preacher and Hayes analytical approach was used to test the indirect relationship between bullying and MSDs.
-Results showed that work-related strain mediates the relationship between bullying and MSDs considered (low back, upper back, and neck) except for MSDs of the shoulders.
-Workplace bullying is considered by the European Agency for Safety and Health at Work one of the emerging psychosocial risk factors that could negatively affect workers’ health.
-Our study confirms the role played by bullying and job-related strain in determining workers’ MSDs.

-1. Introduction

-Increasing attention has been paid in the past 15 to 20 years to the phenomenon of workplace bullying; in some countries it is also called mobbing [1].
-Workplace bullying refers to a series of negative behaviours carried out frequently and over a prolonged period of time, usually against an individual employee by his or her colleagues or superior [2].
-Some of th examples of these negative behaviours are as follows: e.g., excessive criticism of one’s work; withholding of information, which affects performance; being assigned an unmanageable workload; spreading of rumours; and social isolation.
+Increasing attention has been paid in the past 15 to 20 years to the phenomenon of workplace bullying; in some countries, it is also called “mobbing” [1].
+Workplace bullying refers to a series of negative behaviors carried out frequently and over a prolonged period of time, usually against an individual employee by his or her colleagues or superior [2].
+Examples of these negative behaviors are as follows: excessive criticism of one’s work; withholding of information, which affects performance; being assigned an unmanageable workload; spreading rumors; and social isolation.

-Bullying is an escalating process in the course of which the person confronted ends up in an inferior position and becomes the target of systematic negative social acts.
-Therefore, a conflict cannot be called bullying if the incident is an isolated event or if it involves two parties of approximately equal strength [2].
+Bullying is an escalating process in the course of which the person confronted adopts an inferior position and becomes the target of systematic negative social acts.
+Therefore, a conflict cannot be called bullying if the incident is an isolated event or if it involves two parties of approximately equal power [2].
 The consequences of exposure to bullying may be traumatic for the affected individual [3, 4].
-Prevalence estimates of bullying are difficult due to a lack of an agreed upon definition of the phenomenon.
+Determining the prevalence of bullying is difficult due to the lack of a consensus definition of the phenomenon.
 A recent European survey [5] estimated a prevalence of 4% among European workers.
 However, in the same survey, 11% of workers reported they were the subject of verbal abuse at work, which may also be considered a form of bullying.
 According to others, the prevalence of bulling may be even higher: 15% of workers may be affected at any point in time [6].
-Despite this lack of convergence on prevalence estimates, there is substantial agreement that workplace bullying is an emerging psychosocial risk with the potential to adversely affect the safety and health of working people [7].
+Despite this lack of convergence of prevalence estimates, there is substantial agreement that workplace bullying is an emerging psychosocial risk with the potential to adversely affect the safety and health of working people [7].